 Cook at Camont

 "Camont is my historic 18th-century farmhouse perched on the banks of a sleepy Canal near Agen in Southwest France.
 This is Gascony!
 And from this peaceful and privileged site, I’ve discovered thoughtful producers, dedicated artisans, and an amazing diversity of products from all over Gascony.
-It was here, in this kitchen, that I began to learn the culinary traditions which are the large beating heart of Gascon Cooking in Southwest France.
-We are surrounded by neighboring orchards and the small fertile farms of the Garonne River Valley.
-For thirty years Camont, her kitchens, and her gardens have been an inspiring location and comfortable setting in which to practice new skills and old food ways.
+Here in this kitchen I began to learn the culinary traditions which are the large beating heart of Gascon Cooking.
+Surrounded by neighboring orchards and the small fertile farms, Camont, her kitchens, and her gardens have been an inspiring location and comfortable setting in which to practice new skills and old food ways.
 Come cook with me at Camont!"
 Kate Hill

-5 days of cooking with Kate Hill at Camont will change the way you look at food, cooking, and eating while learning the Classic Cooking of Southwest France and Gascony.
-Abundant local and seasonal produce chosen from farmyard and markets as well as from Camont's own herb garden and potager set the week's menu.
-Each day's class begins with understanding the best raw materials, learning classic French cooking techniques, and incorporating Gascon farmwife trucs, as Kate shares her own easy approach to defining your cooking style.
+Five days of cooking with Kate Hill at Camont will change the way you look at food, cooking, and eating forever.
+Learn the Classic Cooking of Southwest France and Gascony from its abundant, local, and seasonal produce chosen from farmyard, markets, and Camont's own gardens.
+Each day's class begins with understanding the best raw materials, learning classic French cooking techniques, and incorporating Gascon farmwife trucs, as Kate shares her own easy approach to defining your personal cooking style.

 European Culinary Adventures